Torsors on loop groups and the Hitchin fibration: Introduction

 The idea of considering Cauchy sequences and, more generally, Cauchy nets also leads to a new proof and a generalization of the the Elkik approximation theorem, for which we exhibit new non-Noetherian versions in \Cref{thm:basic-Elkik,thm:beyond-affine,Elk-Gab}.
 We then use them to extend the algebraization results to non-affine settings in \S\ref{section:beyond-affine}: for instance, we show that for a Noetherian ring $R$ that is Henselian along an ideal $J$ and the $J$-adic completion $\wh{R}$,

-a result that was announced in \cite{Gab93}*{Thm.~2.8~(i)}; see \Cref{Br-comp} for further statements of this sort and the results preceding it in \S\ref{section:beyond-affine} for sharper non-Noetherian versions.
-For a concrete situation in which such passage to completion is useful, see \cite{brauer-purity}*{3.3 and the proof of 5.3}. \end{pp-tweak}
+a result that was announced in \cite{Gab93}*{Theorem 2.8~(i)}; see \Cref{Br-comp} for further statements of this sort and the results preceding it in \S\ref{section:beyond-affine} for sharper non-Noetherian versions.
+For a concrete situation in which such passage to completion is useful, see \cite{brauer-purity}*{Proposition 3.3 and the proof of Theorem 5.3}. \end{pp-tweak}

 \begin{pp-tweak}[The Chevalley isomorphism and small characteristics] The construction of the Hitchin fibration for a reductive group $G$ with Lie algebra $\fg$ rests on the Chevalley isomorphism \be \fg\!\sslash\!
 G \cong \ft /W, \ee where $G$ acts on $\fg$ by the adjoint action, $\ft$ is the Lie algebra of a maximal torus $T \subset G$, and $W \ce N_G(T)/T$ is the Weyl group.
 In \Cref{adj}, we give a short proof for \eqref{eqn:chev-iso-ann} that is new even over $\bC$ but works over any base scheme $S$ as long as $G$ is \emph{root-smooth} (see \S\ref{pp:root-smoothness}; this condition holds if $2$ is invertible on $S$ or if the geometric fibers of $G$ avoid types $C_n$).
 The main idea is to consider the Grothendieck alteration